How do I fill out a Plaintiff’s Claim using the online service?

 - the reason you’re making your claim

-You must give the defendant a copy of your claim and all supporting documents within 6 months of your claim being issued.
+You must give the a copy of your claim and all supporting documents within 6 months of your claim being issued.
 This is called serving the defendant.

 The defendant then has 20 days to respond to your claim.

 Ontario residents who speak French have the right to bilingual proceedings at Small Claims Court.
 You can ask for bilingual proceedings in your Plaintiff’s Claim or by filing a requisition form or a written statement.

 You don’t need a lawyer or paralegal to go to Small Claims Court.
 But you’ll probably understand the process better if you talk to a paralegal or lawyer.

 There are a lot of rules you must follow when you sue someone in Small Claims Court.
 If you don’t follow the rules or do things within specific time limits, the court may not deal with your claim, and you may have to pay money to the person you sued.